synnaxlabs/synnax/docs/product/thesis.md

 **Data lies at the core of this process**.
 From initial design and testing to long term operational deployment, the information teams create and collect plays a role in every decision.
-The faster teams can acquire, analyze, and act on this data, the faster they can improve.
+The faster they can acquire, analyze, and act on this data, the faster they can improve.

 Existing data acquisition and control (DAQ) systems pay little attention to the